The Paradox of Creative Writing

 I can offer the same solutions to you.

 Send me an email and introduce yourself, or come to one of my scheduled classes or writing groups.
-Explore the online resource I've collected here on my web-site: Read through the blog or listen to the podcast.
+Explore the online resources I've collected here on my web-site.
 Sign up for my e-mail newsletter and I will keep you up to date on new opportunities for writers.
+Check out the ways to connect with me on my Contact page.

 The next step is up to you.
 You've been given a trail to follow, but you have to take the next steps.
 Don't spend another day alone in the creative wilderness.